#104Black Coffee Twig Borer traps

 - Planting of shade trees recommended by research institutions, e.g. Albizia coriaria, Ficus spp. (see Companion trees).
 Shaded coffee systems attract birds that feed on the pests.
 However, observe the recommended shade density to avoid too much shading, which often creates a conducive atmosphere for the pests to thrive.

 Timing: The traps are a permanent measure.
-They should be installed at the beginning of the rainy season and cleaned and refilled every 2 weeks.
+They should be installed before the usual occurrence of beetle pests or when you start seeing adult beetles emerge.
+They should be cleaned and refilled every 2 weeks.
 When the bottles wear out, they can be replaced.

 Materials